Botanical Ingredient

 Why We Use It

 Garlic needs no introduction and no defense.
-It is the most thoroughly proven antimicrobial in the plant kingdom — the research base is enormous and unambiguous.
+It is one of the most thoroughly studied botanicals in the plant kingdom — the research base is enormous and unambiguous.
 I grow it in the garden because having access to fresh, homegrown garlic means having access to the highest-potency allicin possible.
-The antimicrobial and antifungal properties are strongest when the garlic is freshly harvested and processed, which is exactly the advantage a garden gives you over anything you can buy.
+The richness of fresh garlic's botanical profile is strongest when it is freshly harvested and processed, which is exactly the advantage a garden gives you over anything you can buy.